unlock-protocol/unlock/tests/README.md

 There are a few interesting and useful debugging options [on this page](https://github.com/GoogleChrome/puppeteer#debugging-tips) including the ability to 'slow down' execution via `slowMo`...

+### Running locally in a simulated CI environment

+To simulate the exact environment that the tests are run on CI locally, run `scripts/local-docker-integration-tests.sh`.
+No further setup is needed.
+The docker dev cluster mentioned above should not be running, nor any of the other apps.